ADHD task paralysis, when you can't start

 How Your Browser Makes It Worse

-Why "Just Pick One and Start" Doesn't Work
+Why "Just Pick One" Cannot Work

-The most common advice for task paralysis sounds reasonable on the surface: just pick any task and start.
+The standard advice for task paralysis is reasonable on its face: just pick any task and start.
 Eat the frog.
-Do the hardest thing first.
-Break it into smaller pieces.

-This advice assumes the problem is willpower.
+Hardest thing first.
+Break it down.
+The advice assumes the problem is willpower.
 It isn't.

-The problem is that your brain genuinely cannot rank the options, and "just pick one" is itself a decision that requires the exact executive function you're missing.
-Telling someone with ADHD task paralysis to "just start" is like telling someone who's lost to "just go the right way."
+The problem is that your brain genuinely cannot rank the options, and "just pick one" is itself a decision that requires the executive function you do not currently have.
+Telling someone with ADHD task paralysis to "just start" is like telling someone who is lost to "just go the right way."
 The issue is navigation, not effort.

+Breaking tasks into smaller pieces can sometimes help, but in a browser, smaller pieces means more tabs.
+More windows.
+More identical-looking entry points competing for attention.
+The strategy that's supposed to reduce overwhelm actually multiplies it.
 And "eat the frog"?
 That requires identifying the frog.
 When every task feels equally heavy, there is no frog.
-There's just a pond full of frogs staring at you while you stare back.
+There is just a pond full of frogs staring at you while you stare back³.

 What Actually Breaks the Freeze

-Task paralysis breaks when the decision is made easier — not when you try harder.
-The research is clear on this: ADHD brains need external structure to compensate for the internal executive function that isn't firing.
-A psychotherapist who works with ADHD clients calls this "externalizing executive function" — building systems outside your brain that do the sorting for you.
+Task paralysis breaks when the decision becomes easier, not when you try harder.
+ADHD brains need external structure to compensate for internal executive function that isn't firing.
+A psychotherapist with ADHD calls this "externalizing executive function": building systems outside your brain that do the sorting for you.

 Lowering the Activation Energy

-Task paralysis is sometimes described as an activation energy problem — the mental energy needed to start a task is too high.
+Task paralysis is sometimes described as an activation-energy problem, the mental energy needed to start a task is too high.
 For ADHD brains, that threshold is higher than average, especially when the task feels ambiguous or overwhelming.

-The problem was never that ADHD brains wander — it's that browsers destroy your context when you do.
-Keep the context intact and starting becomes the easy part.
+The problem was never that ADHD brains wander.
+It's that browsers destroy your context when you do.
+Keep the context intact, and starting becomes the easy part.

-Paralysis Isn't a Character Flaw
+ADHD Task Paralysis Isn't a Character Flaw

 ADHD task paralysis isn't laziness.
 It isn't a lack of discipline.
-It's a specific cognitive bottleneck — your brain can't automatically prioritize, and the tools you're using provide no external structure to compensate.
+It's a specific cognitive bottleneck, your brain can't automatically prioritize, and the tools you're using provide no external structure to compensate.

 Your brain isn't broken.
 Your browser is.